Tariq-845/belgian-bakes/README.md

 ### Features Left to Implement
 - __Link to Shopping List__
     - We are working on a feature that allows users to find specific ingredients that we've used at their local stores so users have a better experience when baking.
+- __Sign In/Up - User Accounts__
+    - Allowing users to create accounts for more personalisation.
+- __Saving Option__
+    - This feature will allow users to save their favourite recipes on our website for later use.

 ## Wireframes